Learning with Free Object Segments for Long-Tailed Instance Segmentation: Experiments

-\mypara{Training and optimization.} Given the base instance segmentation model, we first fine-tune the model for 90K iterations with \ourmethod segments by using all the training losses in Mask R-CNN.
-We tune all the parameters in the model except the batch-norm layers in the backbone.
+\mypara{Training and optimization.} Given the base instance segmentation model, we first fine-tune the model for 90K iterations with \ourmethod segments, using all the loss terms in Mask R-CNN.
+We fine-tune all the parameters except the batch-norm layers in the backbone.
 We then fine-tune the model again for another 90K iterations using the original LVIS training images.
 The rationale of training with multiple stages is to prevent the augmented instances from dominating the training process (see \autoref{tab:stats} for statistics) and it is shown to be effective in \cite{zhang2021simple}.
 Both fine-tuning steps are trained with stochastic gradient descent with a batch size of 8, momentum of 0.9, weight decay of $10^{-4}$, and learning rate of $2\times10^{-4}$.
 All models are trained with four NVIDIA A6000 GPUs.